 Formatting the reference data

-The following elements are used to format reference data:
+The elements described below are used to format reference data.

-ArcGIS Pro comes with several predefined locator roles that have specific requirements for the primary reference data that it can use to match addresses.
-You can use data from your organization or from other data providers, but they each will contain some common address elements that are required to build a locator.
-These address elements need to be broken into multiple fields within the attribute table of the reference data.
+ArcGIS Pro includes several predefined locator roles that have specific requirements for the primary reference data it can use to match addresses.
+You can use data from your organization or from other data providers, but they each contain some common address elements that are required to build a locator.
+These address elements must be divided into multiple fields in the attribute table of the reference data.
 Common address elements and their descriptions are shown in the following table:

 Left house number range